TonicAI/tonic_validate/README.md

 * **Answer consistency (binary)**: Does the answer contain any information that does not come from the retrieved context?
 * **Retrieval k-recall**: For the top k context vectors, where the retrieved context is a subset of the top k context vectors, is the retrieved context all of the relevant context among the top k context vectors for answering the question?

 For the complete definitions of these metrics, see the [RAG metrics reference](https://docs.tonic.ai/validate/rag-metrics/tonic-validate-rag-metrics-reference) section of our documentation or the [RAG metrics reference table](#metrics-reference-table) below.
-To see how these metrics vary with chunk size and number of retrieved context chunks for a simple RAG system, check out this [RAG metrics analysis jupyter notebook](examples/rag_metrics_sweep_analysis.ipynb).
+To see how these metrics vary with chunk size and number of retrieved context chunks for a simple RAG application, check out this [RAG metrics analysis jupyter notebook](examples/rag_metrics_sweep_analysis.ipynb).

 The different metrics in Tonic Validate Metrics require different inputs to calculate (see reference table below).

 Ideally, you have a benchmark dataset of questions and reference answers where the reference answers serve as the ground truth correct answers to the questions.
 When you have a benchmark dataset of questions and reference answers, you can utilize all of the metrics after you:

-* Run the questions in the benchmark dataset through your RAG system
+* Run the questions in the benchmark dataset through your RAG application
-* Get the RAG system answers
+* Get the RAG application answers
 * Get the retrieved context
 * If you use retrieval k-recall, get the top k context

-It is common when building and evaluating a RAG system to not have a benchmark dataset of questions and reference answers.
+It is common when building and evaluating a RAG application to not have a benchmark dataset of questions and reference answers.
 In this case, you cannot calculate the answer similarity score, but you can calculate all other scores.

 # Installation and setup